VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 Hello Ulf,

-Could this be related to the viscosity of the diesel?
-Doesn't the lubricating effect decrease with increasing temperature?
-Since diesel has become less sulfurous, it should also have significantly less lubricating effect.
+could this be related to the viscosity of the diesel?
+Does the lubricating effect decrease with increasing temperature?
+Since diesel has become less sulfurous, it also has significantly less lubricating effect.

 Best regards,